Otus-DevOps-2019-11/vshender_infra/README.md

 - The playbook is splitted into several plays.
 - The playbook is splitted into several playbooks.
 - The dynamic inventory is used by default.
+- Ansible is used for Packer images provisioning.